Pallet-io/Pallet-API/README.md

-# OSS
+# Pallium API
-A REST api for gcoin rpc.
+A REST api for bitcoin rpc.

 ## Installation
 ### Requirement